osvik/simplecsv/README.md

 ## To do

+* Match in field
-* More search and match methods
+* Boolean operators OR, AND and NOT